CLIMATE CHANGE CHALLENGER

 FUEL CELLS & LIQUID HYDROGEN vs SOLAR & BATTERY

 Unfortunately, hydrogen ships are not that green in terms of converting sunlight or wind power into propulsive force at the propeller shaft.
+That does not mean hydrogen does not have a role to play.
+It just means we need to be realistic - and accept that we'll get less total energy out, but greater energy density.

 - Hydrogen is perceived as a cleaner solution than diesel or natural gas or LPG.